epinio/docs/docs/tutorials/quickstart.md

 ---
 sidebar_label: "Quickstart"
 sidebar_position: 1
-title: ""
+title: "Quickstart"
+description: Get started quickly with Epinio.
+keywords: [epinio, kubernetes, quickstart, installation]
 ---

-# Quickstart
 This guide will help you deploy and use Epinio with default options suitable for evaluation or testing purposes on an existing Kubernetes cluster.
 For advanced Epinio deployment scenarios look into [Installation Section](../installation/install_epinio.md).

 ## Installation
 Make sure your Kubernetes environment fulfills the [Epinio Requirements](../references/system_requirements/global.md).
 A **default StorageClass** as well as a **default IngressClass** are required.
 If you do not have a suitable Kubernetes cluster yet, you can follow the [RKE2 Installation](../installation/other_inst_scenarios/install_epinio_on_rke.md) section.

 ### Deploy Epinio
 Run the  `kubectl get nodes -o wide` command to get the `INTERNAL-IP` value of the first Kubernetes node.
 Later you will use this value along with a wildcard DNS service domain (for eg. `sslip.io`) as helm `global.domain` value for installing Epinio.

 :::tip

 If you use Local Kubernetes Cluster, the value should be `127.0.0.1` regardless of the output from the command above.
 Please refer to your Local Kubernetes Cluster documentation for the IP address details of the Ingress endpoint.

 :::

 #### Install cert-manager

 ```bash
 helm repo add jetstack https://charts.jetstack.io
 helm repo update